top of page

 The verb 'extinguish' has its roots in Latin and can be traced back to the Latin word 'exstinguere,' which is a combination of 'ex,' meaning 'out,' and 'stinguere,' meaning 'to quench' or 'to extinguish.'
 In its original Latin form, 'exstinguere' was used in the context of putting out fires, and it literally meant to 'quench the flame.'
 Over time, as Latin evolved into Old French and Middle English, the word 'extinguish' retained its essential meaning of putting out or quenching something that is burning, such as a fire, a flame, or a spark.
 The etymology of 'extinguish' effectively encapsulates the idea of ending the existence of a fire or any fiery element, highlighting its role in describing the act of extinguishing flames or sources of heat and light.

-Quiz: Find the meaning of extinguish
+Quiz: Find the meaning of the verb extinguish:

 Try Again!